 The largest and most interesting buildings are:

-- The late 15th century cathedral - this is an impressive building which was built in the Gothic style.
+This is an impressive building which was built in the Gothic style.
 It has graceful lines, rich carvings and a beautiful doorway and rose window.
 It is rather cramped by the surrounding buildings which makes it difficult to view the full impact of its magnificent architecture.

-- The Bishop's Palace - built around 1560 with a bridge connecting the palace to the cloisters of the cathedral.
+Built around 1560 with a bridge connecting the palace to the cloisters of the cathedral.

-- The church of San Vito Martire - a very ornate building this church was built between 1750 and 1752 in the Baroque style.
+A very ornate building this church was built between 1750 and 1752 in the Baroque style.
 The outside is extremely ornate and the inside luxurious.

 In the centre of Piazza della Libertà is a statue of Sant'Oronzo placed on top of a 20m carved steeple.
 He is actually the patron saint of Lecce but he saved Ostuni from the plague in 1657 and the statue was built in his honour (and the hope that he would continue to fight off future plagues) in 1771.

 There is evidence to prove that Ostuni and its surrounding area have been inhabited since the Stone Age.
 It was originally created by a pre-classic tribe called the Messapii who at that time occupied most of what is now the region of Puglia.
 It was completely destroyed between 218 BCE - 201 BC by Hannibal during the second Punic War.
 It was later built up again by the Greeks and called 'Astu Néon' (meaning 'New Town') from which it is believed the name 'Ostuni' is derived.